Leko7/allcars3/README.md

 # CARS Engineering -- Data Acquisition Project for the IASD Master 2

-For a detailed summary of the process, look at ‵journal.pdf‵
+For a detailed summary of the process, look at `journal.pdf`

 To reproduce the full data set crawling/transformation/storage, run scripts in the following order :